Graduate Studies Reports Access

 to compare practice, criticism, and theory of performance as realized in a number of disciplinary homes, including theatre, communication, anthropology, English, philosophy, and cultural studies.

-students will be able to define performance as articulated in theories of everyday life, the social drama, verbal art, entertainment, ritual, play, subject position, and representation.
+- Learning Outcomes: students will be able to define performance as articulated in theories of everyday life, the social drama, verbal art, entertainment, ritual, play, subject position, and representation.

 students will be able to illustrate their understanding of the principles, program, and impact (for audience, for performer, for text, for culture, etc.) of a selected theory in heuristic exercises presented to the class